Cable cell morphology¶

 Use the provided locset as control volume boundaries.

-# Place CV boundaries midway every branch. midbranch_cvp = arbor.cv_policy_explicit('(on-branches 0.5)') # Place CV boundaries at 10 random positions on the soma. random_soma_cvp = arbor.cv_policy_explicit('(uniform (tag 3) 0 9 0)','"soma"')
+# Place CV boundaries at the midway of every branch. midbranch_cvp = arbor.cv_policy_explicit('(on-branches 0.5)') # Place CV boundaries at 10 random positions on the soma. random_soma_cvp = arbor.cv_policy_explicit('(uniform (tag 3) 0 9 0)','"soma"')

 - Parameters: